Kile/Killua/README.md

 You will need a mongodb account.
 Why do I use mongodb and not sql?
 In my opinion mongo is easier to use and you can manually add and remove data

-You will have to create a mongodb account [here](https://www.mongodb.com), then follow the instructions in [`setup.py`](https://github/Kile/Killua/blob/main/setup.py) and then run `python3 setup.py` to get the database set up
+You will have to create a mongodb account [here](https://www.mongodb.com), then follow the instructions in [`setup.py`](https://github/Kile/Killua/blob/main/setup.py) and then run `python3 setup.py` or choose the "setup database" option in the menu to get the database set up

 You will also need a file named `config.json` having the layout like this: